Donor-advised funds: A popular tax-advantaged way to give to charity

 “Donor-advised funds have grown enormously in popularity in the last 10 to 15 years because they are easy and inexpensive to create, much like opening any other type of brokerage account,” says Mills.

-Mills says that financial advisers are suggesting clients include them in financial plans, while attorneys are incorporating them into their clients’ estate plans.
+Mills says that financial advisors are suggesting clients include them in financial plans, while attorneys are incorporating them into their clients’ estate plans.
 He notes that they’re easier and less expensive than other similar avenues such as a private foundation or a charitable trust.

 But this type of fund offers a range of other benefits that can make it a great choice for donors.